Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6949 questions found out of 10359 clips
+* 6981 questions found out of 10394 clips
-* 6676 non-trolling & on-topic questions found out of 6949 total questions
+* 6708 non-trolling & on-topic questions found out of 6981 total questions
-* 342 questions found with no other references
+* 349 questions found with no other references
 ## grouped by date
+* 2023-03-21: 8 of 32 questions found with no other references
 * 2023-03-14: 3 of 36 questions found with no other references
 * 2023-03-07: 1 of 22 questions found with no other references
 * 2023-02-28: 1 of 32 questions found with no other references